 Supervisors: Professor Geraldine Johnson and Professor Anthony Gardner

 Supported by: the AHRC Fellowship, the Scatcherd Fellowship, and the Sir Bryan Cartledge Scholarship.

-New archival material is presented through which a re-evaluation of Land Art becomes possible, one that includes the abundant use of lens-based media by the artists working in early Land Art.
-This is related to the socio-political circumstances of the late 1960s and early 1970s, and to specific historical events.
-The importance of a decentring dynamic in the Land artworks is pointed out and related to the ‘primary humility’ that certain critics perceived in Land Art.
-Not in the sense of a sublime experience that overwhelms reason completely, or a ‘back to nature’ experience, but as a channelled, constellational experience of multiple elements.
-It is thus shown that the artists of Land Art were seeking ways in which both presence and absence, ‘presentness’ and distance, would become components of their aesthetics through their search for a continuous relationship between their artworks on-site and the distancing and displacing functions of different media, like film, photography and texts.
+My dissertation focused on previously unstudied material of the films and photographs of and as Land Art, in which I considered the reciprocal relation between the Land Art sculptures in situ and lens-based media.
+The thesis presented new archival material through which a re-evaluation of Land Art becomes possible, one that includes the abundant use of lens-based media by the artists working in early Land Art.
+It is shown that the artists of Land Art were seeking ways in which both presence and absence, ‘presentness’ and distance, would become components of their aesthetics through their search for a continuous relationship between their artworks on-site and the distancing and displacing functions of different media, like film, photography and texts.
 This dialectical constellation of elements is directly bound to the ontology of Land Art (or: its ‘the conditions of possibility’) – an ontology that points to a search for a different worldview: interested in ‘the bigger picture’ of the relation of human beings and our planet, as well as the growing awareness – as a lived experience – of the intrinsic reciprocity of our lives.

-Teaching: I hold a MA in both History of Art (New York University) and Philosophy (University of Amsterdam), and I am available to teach in both disciplines.
+Teaching: In addition to my PhD I also hold a MA in both History of Art (New York University) and Philosophy (University of Amsterdam), and I am available to teach in both disciplines.
 Recently taught modules include:

 - From Post-War to Post-Modern: Photography in Europe and America, 1945-1990s